kaleidawave/kaleidawave.github.io/src/posts/a-preview-of-the-checker.md

 ## Inside the checker and its features
 The checker is currently just under 9000 lines of code (and `oxc_type_synthesis` is around 2k).
 A lot of the code is densely abstracted to be more manageable to work under.

 There are a lot of features, so to keep this as a blog post rather than a book, I can't go into all the depth.
 I am happy to go into more detail and explain certain code and characteristics preferable in GitHub issues.
-There is no 'Ezno Discord' but you may be able to catch me in [Oxc Discord with others building JS tools in Rust](https://discord.gg/9uXCAwqQZW).
+There is no 'Ezno Discord' but you may be able to catch me in [Oxc Discord with others building JavaScript and TypeScript tooling in Rust](https://discord.gg/9uXCAwqQZW).

 **Note that a lot of this is work in progress and things might have changed after the publishing of this post.**